JOiiNT-LAB/multimaster_fkie/README.md

 ```

 ## /etc/hosts
-set your ip in the subnet and all other masters ip address
+set your ip in the subnet and all other masters ip address.

 JOiintlab configuration:

 1. 192.168.0.50	jntlbmc